opennms-forge/opennms-mqtt-plugin/mqtt-docker-compose/README.md

 ## Cassandra data extraction
-to extract data directly from cassandra, install the following user defined procedures
+to extract data directly from cassandra, install the following user defined procedures ( note you also need to enable user defined functions in cassandra.yaml)

 ```
 CREATE OR REPLACE FUNCTION newts.type (value blob)  CALLED ON NULL INPUT  RETURNS text
 LANGUAGE java AS '